 - The interpreter who is translating submits a request for handover.
 This means that he asks another (muted) interpreter to take over the translation.
-If there are more than 2 interpreters in the language room, then he can choose which one to handover to.
+If there are more than 2 interpreters in the language room, then the active interpreter can choose which one to handover to.

-- After the request is made, the second interpreter has 60 seconds to take over the translation.
-The moment he does this, the second interpreter is automatically unmuted and the first one muted.
+- After the request is made, the inactive interpreter has 60 seconds to take over the translation.
+The moment s/he does this, the now-active interpreter is automatically unmuted and the now-inactive one muted.

-Once a handover request is submitted, the audio that the second interpreter hears changes.
-He automatically starts hearing the translation in the foreground and the floor audio in the background.
+Once a handover request is submitted, the audio the inactive interpreter hears changes.
+The translation is turned up while the floor audio is turned low.
 This makes it easier to take over at the end of a sentence or during a short pause in the translation.
-When the second interpreter takes over, he is automatically unmuted and hears the floor audio again at full volume.
+When the inactive interpreter takes over, he is automatically unmuted and hears the floor audio again at full volume.
 He can start translating immediately after pressing the button.

-A handover procedure may be cancelled, either because it is cancelled by the first interpreter or because the second interpreter doesn’t take over in time.
+A handover procedure may be cancelled, either because it is cancelled by the active interpreter or because the inactive interpreter doesn’t take over in time.
 In that case, everything remains the same as before the handover procedure.
-The first interpreter keeps on translating, and the second interpreter remains muted.
-The first interpreter can start a new handover procedure at any time.
+The active interpreter continues interpreting, and the inactive interpreter remains muted.
+The active interpreter can start a new handover procedure at any time.